Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

         //if this is my cat
         if (players[item].id === myID) {

-            //listen for key events to control cat
+            //listen for the key events to control cat
             $(document).keydown(function (e) {
                 var k = e.keyCode;